*

 “The Pleiades,” answered my father, and seeing my raised eyebrows, added, “the stars.
 People of the old used stars to track time and seasons.
 In the countryside many still do so today.”

-“Well,” Grandma added, “it won’t be there for long.
-Probably another couple of days until Midsummer when the Sânziene[2] come out flying by moonlight and starlight going over fields and meadows to bless all herbs for healing and magic.
-We, medicine women, look for the Hen to know when to go out and gather the herbs that fairies blessed in their passing the night before.”
+“Well,” Grandma added, “the shows up close to Midsummer when the Sânziene[2] come out flying by moonlight and starlight.
+They go over fields and meadows to bless all herbs for healing and magic.
+We look for the Hen to know when to go out and gather the herbs that fairies blessed in their passing the night before.”

 “How do the fairies decide when is the time to fly over the field and bless the herbs?”